LouisDISPA/dj-store/README.md

 ### /!\ Disclaimer /!\

 This project is a proof of concept.
 It is not meant to be used in production.
-Especially, you will need to comply with the [Deezer API Terms of Use](https://developers.deezer.com/termsofuse).
+You will need to comply with the [Deezer API Terms of Use](https://developers.deezer.com/termsofuse).

 ### Ideas